AlexDorian7/BetterBeaconEffects/README.md

  - Prismarine - Makes the beam more opaque
  - Lapis Block - offsets the beam by 1 on the X and Z axis
  - Coal Block - offsets the beam by -1 on the X and Z axis
  - End Stone - Magic end effect
- - End Stone Bricks - Background for magic effect
+ - Waxed Copper Block - Rotate the beam 90deg on the x-axis

+## API
+The 1.18.1 version come with a major rewrite featuring a small API for registering new beam effects.
+See `BeaconEffectRegistry$register` for more info

 ## Compatibility & Download